tdegeus/GooseFEM/docs/examples/statics_linear.rst

 where the subscript :math:`u` and :math:`p` respectively denote *Unknown* and *Prescribed* degrees-of-freedom.
-To achieve this we start by collecting all prescribed degrees-of-freedom in "iip".
+To achieve this we start by collecting all prescribed degrees-of-freedom in *iip*.

 (Avoid) Book-keeping
 ====================